-The Japanese watchmaker has fairly recently presented a line of affordable dress watches.
-Coming in different color variations and featuring both stainless steel and gold-toned bodies, the new Seiko Recraft collection comes in an unexpectedly finely crafted (albeit, a bit too oversized) case and is powered by an in-house Caliber 7S26 self-winding movement: the same inexpensive, but bullet-proof job that also animated their well-known Seiko SKX781 Orange Monster diving watch.
+Seiko has recently presented the new Recraft line of affordable dress watches.
+The collection comes in different color variations and features stainless steel and gold-toned versions.
+The main selling point?
+The finely crafted, mildly oversized cases, of course!
+Also, the in-house Caliber 7S26 self-winding movement.
+It is the same inexpensive, bullet-proof mechanism that also animated their Seiko SKX781 Orange Monster diver.

-The absence of hacking seconds, too, may become a source of irritation to those who have already got used to good European watches.
+Then, there are no hacking seconds.
+The seconds pointer doesn’t stop obediently at twelve o’clock when you decide to adjust the time.
+This too may become a source of irritation to those who have already got used to good European watches.

-Still, unlike its numerous sources of inspiration, this new watch is a bit too massive to be considered a real tribute.
+Still, unlike its many sources of inspiration, this new watch is too massive for me to consider it a real “tribute.”
 Measuring more than 43 mm in width (setting crown not included), the watch takes a lot of real estate on your wrist.
-The chunky profile of the case doesn’t do a very good job in mitigating the problem, and neither do the massive integrated lugs that make the timepiece look even larger.
+The chunky profile of the case doesn’t do a good job of mitigating the problem.
+Neither do the massive integrated lugs that make the timepiece look even larger.
 So, beware.

 What I really like here is the dial.

-An affordable watch that tries to look like a modern luxury timekeeper usually fails quite miserably: there are too many corners that need to be cut to make a watch as inexpensive as it is and all of them are usually quite visible even to an inexperienced eye.
-The classic watches that were produced during 1960s-1970s, however, were quite simple in their exterior design, and, using today’s machinery, even a brand like Fossil or Invicta can easily make a very convincing-looking homage to a vintage watch.
+An affordable watch that tries to look like a modern luxury timekeeper usually fails, miserably at that.
+The production process is too expensive.
+There are too many corners that you need to cut to make a watch as affordable as these.
+All these cuts are usually quite visible even to an inexperienced observer.
+Classic timekeepers from the 1960s-1970s are easier to pay homage to.
+They were more simple in their exterior design.
+There didn’t have to be as daring.
+Using today’s machinery, even a “lifestyle” brand like Fossil or Invicta can make a convincing tribute to a vintage watch with some profit.